How useful is unpredictability?

 Bruce Craven, April 2010.

 Reader in Mathematics at Melbourne University until retirement.
-Still active in mathematical research and writing.

 How has gambling become so important, and embedded, in human culture?
 Does it stem from former conditions when physical risks were necessary?
 Some unpredictability seems built into the world.
 What might be a Christian attitude to risk-taking?
 Could some gambling impulse be directed to better ends?